shoumi62/ACServerManager/README_Linux.md

 First you'll need to install Node.js on your machine.
 It's best to use an application like [NVM](https://github.com/creationix/nvm) to manage the installation of Node.js on Linux based machines.
-After installing Node.js, install [PM2](https://github.com/Unitech/pm2) when using this version of AC Server Manager, it's basically Node.js application management tool with tons of features for production use.
+After installing Node.js, install [PM2](https://github.com/Unitech/pm2) when using this version of  Manager, it's basically Node.js application management tool with tons of features for production use.
 PM2 will make sure your web application stays online and, auto restarts if it crashes.
 A docker build file is also available, however it's still in testing.